Norfolk police: Four people shot, one dead near Church Street

 NORFOLK, Va.
-(WVEC) --- One man is dead and three people are injured after a shooting in Norfolk, according to officials with the Norfolk Police Department.
+(WVEC) --- One man is dead and three people are injured after a possible drive-by shooting in Norfolk.

-The shooting occurred near the intersection of Church Street and Virginia Beach Boulevard Sunday evening.
+Around 7:45 Sunday night, police received calls that there were gunshots coming from multiple cars near Church Street and Princess Anne Road.
+When police arrived on scene, they found a car that crashed into an apartment building.

-An officer on scene tells 13News Now that three women were taken to the hospital following the shooting.
-There is no word on their condition at this time.
+They discovered a man inside the vehicle had been shot.
+He was pronounced dead on the scene.

 (© 2017 WVEC)